Missing values are represented in R with the general symbol

 as the containers into which they are inserted.
 The official typed

-missing values are NA_integer_
+missing values are NA_integer_, NA_real_, NA_character_ and

-.
+NA_complex_.
 The missing value for logical vectors is simply the

-.
+default NA.
 The aliases provided in rlang are consistently named

 and thus simpler to remember.
-Also, na_lgl
+Also, na_lgl is provided as an

-that makes intent clearer.
+alias to NA that makes intent clearer.

-, expressions such as c(NA, NA)
+Since na_lgl is the default NA, expressions such as c(NA, NA)

 yield logical vectors as no data is available to give a clue of the